Blog Post

 Recommendations for Evaluating AI Models in Document Data Extraction

 • Adopt Evaluation Techniques.
 Implement a rigorous evaluation methodology like the one used in this analysis.
 Establishing a baseline for accuracy, speed, and cost through multiple iterations and consistent prompting ensures reliable and comparable results.
 Regularly conduct evaluations when considering new techniques, models, prompts, and configurations.
-This helps in making guided decisions when opting for an approach in your specific use cases.
+This helps in making informed decisions when opting for an approach in your specific use cases.

 Read more on AI Document Intelligence